Airtable/blocks/packages/cli-next/README.md

 ## CSS Support

-The new CLI supports css files within your app by default.
+The new CLI supports css files within your extension by default.
 The default webpack bundler is configured with css-loader and style-loader.
-This means you can import a css file into your app.
+This means you can import a css file into your extension.
 Example:

 ```
 // styles.css